krsnu/SkinSync/README.md

 ## Acknowledgements & Citations
 ### Dataset
 - **Image Dataset for Wrinkles/Fine Lines**: Available on [RoboFlow](https://universe.roboflow.com/kashish-xvjxv/wrinkles-erdfg).

+### Model Architecture
+-Backbone: This project utilizes the RF-DETR (Real-Time Detection Transformer) architecture provided by Roboflow.
+RF-DETR employs a DINOv2 Vision Transformer (ViT) backbone with multi-scale feature projection and a
+-Deformable DETR decoder, enabling accurate and efficient object detection.
+The model is pre-trained on the Microsoft COCO dataset and fine-tuned on the Wrinkles dataset for wrinkle detection.

+-Original Paper: Robinson, A., et al. (2025).
+RF-DETR: Neural Architecture Search for Real-Time Detection Transformers.
+Roboflow.

 ### Citation
 - @misc{ wrinkles-erdfg_dataset,
   title = { wrinkles Dataset },